pytask-dev/pytask/docs/source/tutorials/selecting_tasks.md

 and an iteration counter.
 Multiple arguments are separated via dashes.

 :::{seealso}
-Read this {ref}`section <how-to-parametrize-a-task-the-id>` for more information on how ids for repeated tasks are created and can be customized.
+Read this {ref}`section <how-to-repeat-a-task-with-different-inputs-the-id>` for more information on how ids for repeated tasks are created and can be customized.
 :::